risk-first/website/complexity/Towers-Of-Abstraction.md

  - iOS and Android both share the concepts of "Apps" in a "Marketplace"...
 OK you get the idea now.

-So conceptual portability is _hosed_ because there is no agreement on what the concepts _mean_.
+So conceptual portability is _hosed_ because there is no agreement on what the concepts _mean_:  the concepts are defined competitively by different Towers Of Abstraction.

 ## Where Complexity Starts